Naki93/eventmanagementApp/README.md

 Run Backend Tests:

 npm test --prefix backend
-The tests use Jest and Supertest for testing the API endpoints.
+The tests use Jest, mongoose and Supertest for testing the API endpoints.

 Run Frontend Tests: